Religion of Time and watch idols. Cult watch “Royal Oak” - Audemars Piguet (Part 1)

 In that situation (later the experts would call it "quartz crisis"), it was completely obvious that both mass manufacturers of mechanical watches and largest luxury watch companies, such as Patek Philippe, Vacheron Constantin and Audemars Piguet, came under attack.
 The main features of products of the companies, which had become leading Swiss brands over the years, such as automatic fail-safe movement and superior accuracy of complex and expensive hand-made watches, were losing, like the dollar, to a simple "upstart" from the Asian conveyer.
 A cheerless prospect of complete buying disregard was observed, and the Swiss manufacturers had to find a way out of that electronic trap.

-Royal Oak watch case chose the "arms" of the enemy, starting producing on the base of quartz watch movements.
+The watch market was divided into two parts: some companies chose the "arms" of the enemy, starting producing on the base of quartz watch movements.
 And the elite manufacturers of mechanical watches continued their production, closing their eyes on quartz expansion and keeping prestige of their brands.
 However, that could not continue long, because the mechanical watch sales dropped dramatically, and at best they could sell a hundred or two of watches, but not tens of thousands.

-at the watch market, was the company “Audemars Piguet”.
+One of the first watch companies, which realized the grave situation prevailing at the watch market, was the company “Audemars Piguet”.
 The company's leaders decided to release something completely new and original – a watch that could be salvation for the company and pull the market over mechanical watches once again.

 The decision was rather risky: the new watch could easily remain overlooked or fail to make the desired effect the manufacturers expected.
 However, no one even expected what happened later.
 At that time nobody had an idea that the company was going through one of the most significant moments in its history, the moment of formation and self-identification of AP...